 How to Use Bleach Safely to Disinfect Your Home

 Moldy shower curtain

-⅔ cup (add to washing machine with detergent)
+⅔ cup (in the wash with detergent)

-Step 2: Preclean the counter to remove debris
+Step 2: Pre-clean the counter to remove debris.

-Step 4: Allow the beach solution to sit for five minutes.
+Step 4: Let it sit five minutes.

 How to Use Bleach Safely to Disinfect Your Home

-Step 1: Make a solution of ½ cup bleach to 1 gallon of water.
+Step 1: Mix ½ cup bleach to 1 gallon water.

-Step 2: Pre-clean the furniture to remove heavy dirt.
+Step 2: Pre-clean off heavy dirt.

+How to Use Bleach Safely to Disinfect Your Home